ewylie25/learningpaperone/README.md

 # Installation:
 there's no installation to do, just pull the repo.  `git pull ...`

 The scripts should be automatically able to run, provided that all the dependencies are satisfied.
-Requirements are installable with `pip install scipy numpy sklearn`.
+Requirements depends on your machine but are easy_installable with `pip install`. e.g: `pip install scipy numpy sklearn`.

 # Usage: